Ypertex/blog/content/articles/who-wins-poker-games/index.md

 Developing a clearer, more memorable, more transferable, and more actionable strategy is investing a lot of resources into a tool.
 If you think back at decision-makers under pressure (like the kid lost in the maze), one important ingredient for a successful strategy is still missing: trust.
 In addition to understanding and remembering the strategy in all sorts of situations, people also have to *trust* that it's the right strategy before they can apply it.

-Trust however is based on people, not tools.
+Trust, however, is based on people, not tools.

 So as a professional strategist, don't forget to invest equal resources into building trust and relationships with decision-makers (experts and laymen alike).
 If they trust you, they'll be more inclined to trust the strategy that you've developed---and apply it when the time comes without having second thoughts.

 > When the trust account is high, communication is easy, instant, and effective.
 >
 > {{<attribution>}}Stephen R. Covey{{</attribution>}}

 ## Conclusion

 In this article, I shared a few lessons from my work on the SRG&nbsp;SSR technology strategy.

-The rather obvious **main lesson** is this: It's both the card *and* the player that win poker games.
+The rather obvious **main lesson** is this: It's both the card *and* the player who win poker games.
 (I'm referring to the real poker game here, the one where players have to cope with incomplete information---just as companies and their decision-makers do in their environments.)

 You need to have the right strategy.
 Having the wrong strategy perfectly executed will still be a failure.